On Benfen

 Long-Term Holding: Find It and Leave It Alone

-If there's any hesitation in the answer, don't buy.
+If there's any hesitation, don't buy.

 No leverage.
 Borrowing to invest turns business risk into survival risk.
 Compounding has one prerequisite: you have to stay in the game.
 Countless smart people have gone bankrupt not because their judgment was wrong, but because leverage ended them before their judgment could prove right.
 Better to go slower than to risk getting knocked out entirely.

 When everyone around you is getting rich quickly off things you know are wrong, you have to wait.
-When your approach has underperformed the index for two years straight, you have to wait.
+When your approach has underperformed the broader index for two years straight, you have to wait.
 When every dinner conversation is about the speculative positions you've deliberately avoided, you have to wait.

 In 1999, investors who didn't buy internet stocks looked like fools.
 In 2007, those who avoided structured credit products looked out of touch.
 In 2021, those who didn't buy crypto and SPACs looked stubbornly old-fashioned.
+In 2026, people who didn't chase AI large language models got called dinosaurs.

 Then the bubbles burst.
 Every time.
+Same story, different asset.

 But here's something rarely talked about: even if you maintained discipline through the bubble, nobody comes to reward you for it.
 Nobody comes back to say "you were right."
 Not buying something that crashes doesn't appear in your performance record.
 The market gives no award for avoiding disaster.